VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 ### Selling Seats for a Conference

 The Business Customer defines how many seats are available for the conference.
-The business customer may also specify events at a conference such as workshops, receptions, and premium sessions for which attendees must have a separate ticket.
-The business customer will also define how many seats are available for these events.
+The Business Customer may also specify events at a conference such as workshops, receptions, and premium sessions for which Attendees must have a separate ticket.
+The Business Customer will also define how many seats are available for these events.

 The system manages the sale of seats to ensure that the conference and sub-events are not oversubscribed.
-This part of the system will also operate wait-lists so that if other attendees cancel, then their seats can be re-allocated.
+This part of the system will also operate wait-lists so that if other Attendees cancel, then their seats can be re-allocated.

-The system will require that the names of the attendees are associated with the purchased seats so that an on-site system can print badges for the attendees when they arrive at the conference.
+The system will require that the names of the Attendees are associated with the purchased seats so that an on-site system can print badges for the Attendees when they arrive at the conference.

 ### Creating a Conference